 a.
 In terms of the "Guidance Note on accounting for employee share based payments" issued by ICAI and Ind AS 102, note no. 34 on Employee Share Based Payments forms part of the notes to standalone annual accounts appearing on page no. 242 of the Annual Report 2021-22.
 Note No. 1.B.17 forming part of the Accounting Policies which refers to this is also appearing on page no. 195 of the Annual Report 2021-22.
-The same are also reproduced in the "Investors Section" of the website (www.srf.com).
-The weblink for the same is https://www.srf.com/investors/corporate-governance/
+The same are also reproduced in the "Investors Section" of the website (www.srf.com/investors/corporate-governance/

-- b.
-During financial year 2018-19 and 2021-22 shares under Part B- SRF ESPS, 2018 of the SRF Long Term Share Incentive Plan, 2018 were issued directly to the eligible employees as decided by the Board/Nomination and Remuneration Committee of the Company.
+- During financial year 2018-19 and 2021-22 shares under Part B- SRF ESPS, 2018 of the SRF Long Term Share Incentive Plan, 2018 were issued directly to the eligible employees as decided by the Board/Nomination and Remuneration Committee of the Company.
 Basic and diluted EPS for 2021-22 was ₹ 50.86 per Share. - c.
 Other Disclosures mandated by the said circular are given in Annexure III.